 Before you start clutching at your pearls, know that I live in Colorado.
 When I say ‘drugs’, I mean marijuana.
 I don’t advocate for anyone suddenly deciding that black tar heroin is a good way to cure their insomnia.
 That’s kind of the definition of extra.
 Are the kids even saying ‘extra’ these days?
 Let me know in the comments so that I can be hip with the lingo.
 Word.

-If you’re lucky enough to live in a state where recreational marijuana is legal, I highly recommend using it as a sleep aid on an as-needed basis.
+If you’re lucky enough to live in a state where recreational marijuana is legal, I highly recommend you read this Brief Overview: Pros & Cons Of Medical Marijuana and its effects of using it as a sleep aid on an as-needed basis.
 Usually a small amount is good.
 I tend to do about 1/4 of a gummy when I have trouble sleeping, compared to my usual dose of 1/2 a gummy when I want to actually be pleasant to interact with.
 My advice, especially with edibles, is to start with less than you’d think you’d want.
 The idea is to take enough that you start feeling relaxed, but not so much that you see the trees outside your window melting.
 With edibles, that can be a delicate dance.
 Vaping usually works better in terms of dosage, but it takes slightly more setup than popping a piece of candy in your maw.

 Of course ‘drugs’ can also refer to sleeping pills, which is a topic that I know next to nothing about.
 I will say, however, that I am a bit wary of them.
 While I don’t think Big Pharma is injecting pills with gluten in an effort to turn our children autistic, I also don’t think sleeping pills are for everyone.
 Before I get on my soapbox about over-prescribing, let me just say that if insomnia is a persistent issue for you, you should talk to a doctor.
 Presumably, they will tell you what you need to know.
 And if you have another brain chemistry issue going on, they might be able to help you with that.